Hack-Weekly/lavender-snake-blog/posts/apollo-8-space-history.md

 ---
 id: "7"
-title: "_Apollo 8_: Flying into Space History during a Moment of Public Enthusiasm"
+title: "Apollo 8: Flying into Space History during a Moment of Public Enthusiasm"
 date: "11 April 2023"
 excerpt: "It was a time of high excitement.
 But the U.S. public's support of manned space exploration was already ebbing"
 imageSrc: ""